-- A Russian and Polish concentration, providing at least four years of language training, and courses in Polish and Russian literature
+- A Russian and Polish major, providing at least four years of language training, and courses in Polish and Russian literature

 - A growing number of courses on Russian and East European culture, aimed at the general student audience, and fulfilling graduation requirements

 - Opportunities to complete the College language requirement in any of the following five languages: Russian, Czech, Polish, BCS and Ukrainian

 - Expanding programs in BCS, Czech and Ukrainian, offering not only two or more years of language training, but also courses in literature and culture

 - An intensive, year-long Russian language program, consisting of two eight-credit courses, taking the student through and beyond the regular first and second year courses in an accelerated-track immersion environment